-Students are assessed through a combination of discussion posts, short essays, a midterm (Ancient Arizona exam), and a final exam.
+Students are assessed through a combination of discussion posts, short essays, quizzes, and exams.
 Active student participation is an important component of the final assessment.
 The following is a break-down of course requirements:

-- Discussion posts (readings) (20 points): Students will complete 5 discussion posts worth 4 points each based on the course readings for the corresponding week.
-These discussion posts must be 100 words minimum and uploaded on Canvas by 11:59pm on Thursday.
-To ensure maximum points, cite the course readings. - Contemporary Culture and Society posts (90 points): Students will complete 9 posts highlighting contemporary issues, challenges, projects, or social movements pertinent to the indigenous peoples discussed each week following the Ancient Southwest Exam.
-In order to complete this assignment, students will include the URL of online content such as news articles, academic papers, documentaries, policy documents, etc. on our course Padlet (accessible via Homepage) and include a 150-word analysis of the online content, emphasizing its relevance to indigenous communities in the Southwest.
-These posts must be uploaded on Padlet by 11:59pm on Thursday so students can provide comments on their peers' posts by 11:59pm on Sunday.
-Comments to two peers must be posted to receive the available 10 points for this assignment (6 points per post, 2 points per comment). - Quizzes (90 points): Students will complete 9 quizzes worth 10 points each that assesses their engagement with the readings in short essay responses.
+- Discussion posts (readings) (25 points): Students will complete 5 discussion posts worth 4 points each based on the course readings for the corresponding week.
+To ensure maximum points, it is crucial to provide at least one quote from the readings (with page numbers).
+After publishing the discussion post, students are expected to read through posts and provide a constructive comment worth 1 point each to at least one colleague.
+Discussion posts must be 150 words minimum and posted by 11:59pm on Thursday; comments must be 50 words minimum and posted by Friday at 11:59pm. - Contemporary Culture and Society posts (45 points): Students will complete 9 posts worth 4 points each highlighting contemporary issues, challenges, projects, or social movements central to indigenous peoples today.
+Each post must include the URL of online content such as news articles, academic papers, documentaries, policy documents, etc. on our course Padlet (accessible via Homepage) and include a 150-word analysis emphasizing its relevance and any important connections to the readings.
+After publishing the contemporary post, students are expected to read through posts and provide a constructive comment worth 1 point each to at least one colleague.
+These contemporary culture and society posts must be 150 words minimum and posted on Padlet by 11:59pm on Thursday; comments must be 50 words minimum and posted by Friday at 11:59pm.

+- Quizzes (90 points): Students will complete 9 quizzes worth 10 points each that assesses their engagement with the readings in short essay responses.
 Quizzes are restricted to Paths of Life and Native Peoples of the Southwest, therefore absolutely no outside sources are permitted.
 It is crucial to provide quotes, concrete examples, and page numbers from these books.
 Without quotes and page numbers, quiz responses will not earn available points.
-There is an extra quiz available; the lowest quiz grade will be dropped at the end of the semester. - Ancient Southwest Exam (20 points): Students will complete an exam at the end of Module 1 on the ancient history of the Southwest.
+There is an extra quiz available; the lowest quiz grade will be dropped at the end of the semester. - Group Map Project (25 points): Students will work in small groups to complete a map of the US Southwest and Northern Mexico that displays the geographic location of at least 6 posts uploaded to Padlet.
+Students will begin this project at the start of Module 3 and will submit their work by the end of Week 16. - Ancient Southwest Exam (25 points): Students will complete an exam at the end of Module 1 on the distant history of the Southwest.
 This exam is timed (3 hours) and is based on the book The Archaeology of Ancient Arizona.
-It is important to have access to this book early in the course to study for this exam on Week 6. - Final Exam (30 points): Students will complete a Final Exam by Saturday December 9th.
-The Final Exam is on key concepts in the course readings and important details of the history, language, origin narratives, and traditions of indigenous people of the Southwest.
-This is a timed (3 hours) exam that will draw from the readings throughout the semester.
+It is important to have access to this book early in the course to study for this exam on Week 6. - Final Exam (40 points): Students will complete a Final Exam by Sunday June 9th.
+The Final Exam is on the history, language, origin narratives, and traditions of indigenous people of the US Southwest and Northern Mexico.
+This is a timed (3 hours) exam based on the readings discussed this semester.